aaedaval/AI-Chess-KRK-Endgame/README.md

 This is a program I wrote for an artificial intelligence class (CPSC 481) I took while doing my masters in psychology at California State University, Fullerton.
 It simulates a KRK chess endgame, where player X has a king and rook, while player Y has only a king.
 The goal of the player X is to force player Y into checkmate, while the goal of player Y is to avoid this situation until the maximum number of moves have played out.

 ### Minimax and Heuristics
 Each player uses a minimax algorithm (with alpha-beta pruning to reduce infeasible brances of the game tree in order to reduce the size of the search space).
-Player 1 and player 2 each have their own heuristic functions to determine what moves are best for them based on their goals.
+Player X and player Y each have their own heuristic functions to determine what moves are best for them based on their goals.
 For the heuristic functions, I initially based player X’s heuristic off of the mop-up evaluation of CHESS 4.5, as indicated in [this](https://chessprogramming.wikispaces.com/Mop-up+evaluation) chess programming wiki.

 #### Heuristic Strategies